DrTexx/Volux/README.md

 Build:

+    $ pip install wheel --upgrade
     $ python setup.py bdist_wheel

 _Issues with building?
 Please see notes under [Installation](#installation)_

+Install:

+    Check the 'dist' folder for volux-x.x.x-py3-*.whl, then see "Installation" above

 ## Using Volux
 All interactions with Volux are only valid when hovering over the bar Volux produces.
 This allows you to interact with Volux without loosing your ability to scroll in other applications.